Zanedaws/Full-stack-project1/scripts/README.txt

         Uses the entered data to create a hash unique to said user.
 If someone tries to register with a prexisting username and password, they are instead logged in.
+    votes_get:
+        Loads the data for the posts' likes/dislikes on a given page.
+    votes_post:
+        Whenever a new like/dislike is created, the API scrubs the previous row of that like/dislike if it exists, recreates it, and then fills the like/dislike column with the correct type.

 Schema:
     Foreign keys are enabled